-Release Date: November 1999
+Release Date: November 2001

-Order Number: 243887-015
+Order Number: 243887-035

-The Mobile Pentium® II processor or the Intel® Pentium® II Processor Mobile Module may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+The Mobile Pentium[®] II processor may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
 Current characterized errata are documented in this Specification Update.

-Information in this document is provided in connection with Intel products.
+Information in this document is provided in connection with Intel® products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted by this document.
 Except as provided in Intel's Terms and Conditions of Sale for such products, Intel assumes no liability whatsoever, and Intel disclaims any express or implied warranty, relating to sale and/or use of Intel products including liability or warranties relating to fitness for a particular purpose, merchantability, or infringement of any patent, copyright or other intellectual property right.
-Intel products are not intended for use in medical, life sustaining applications.
+Intel products are not intended for use in medical, life saving, or life sustaining applications.